nginxinc/nginx-one-workshops/labs/lab3/readme.md

 ## Introduction

 In this lab, you will use NGINX One Console and explore various features within NGINX One Console.
 You will then dive deep into those features and explore further.
-You will even ask the One Console AI Assistant to help you with Nginx directives, variables, and best practices.
+You will also use the NGINX One AI Assistant to help you with Nginx directives, variables, and best practices.

 <br/>